sassoftware/grafana-esp-plugin/README.md

    ```
    export DRY_RUN=true
    ```

+4. (Optional) Set an environment variable to install with a contour http proxy as opposed to a nginx ingress.
+    ```
+    export CONTOUR_PROXY=true
+    ```

-4. Run `configure-grafana.sh`, adjusting the command to specify the following variables:
+5. Run `configure-grafana.sh`, adjusting the command to specify the following variables:
    - The Kubernetes namespace in which SAS Event Stream Processing is deployed, _esp-namespace_.
    - The Kubernetes namespace in which Grafana is deployed, _grafana-namespace_.
    - The _version_ of the plug-in that you want to deploy.
 Ensure that you specify a version of the plug-in that is compatible with your version of Grafana.